relay-ko/relay-ko.github.io/website/versioned_docs/version-v2.0.0/GraphQL-ServerSpecification.md

 }
 ```

-Complete details on how the server should behave are available in the [GraphQL Input Object Mutations](/graphql/mutations.htm) spec.

 ## Further Reading

-This concludes the overview of the GraphQL Server Specifications.
-For the detailed requirements of a Relay-compliant GraphQL server, a more formal description of the [Relay cursor connection](/graphql/connections.htm) model, the [Relay global object identification](/graphql/objectidentification.htm) model, and the [Relay input object mutation](/graphql/mutations.htm) are all available.
+<p>This concludes the overview of the GraphQL Server Specifications.
+For the detailed requirements of a Relay-compliant GraphQL server, a more formal description of the <a href={useBaseUrl('graphql/connections.htm')}>Relay cursor connection</a> model and the <a href="https://graphql.org/learn/global-object-identification/">Relay global object identification</a> model are all available.</p>

-To see code implementing the specification, the [GraphQL.js Relay library](https://github.com/graphql/graphql-relay-js) provides helper functions for creating nodes, connections, and mutations; that repository's [`__tests__`](https://github.com/graphql/graphql-relay-js/tree/master/src/__tests__) folder contains an implementation of the above example as integration tests for the repository.
+To see code implementing the specification, the [GraphQL.js Relay library](https://github.com/graphql/graphql-relay-js) provides helper functions for creating nodes, connections, and mutations; that repository's [`__tests__`](https://github.com/graphql/graphql-relay-js/tree/main/src/__tests__) folder contains an implementation of the above example as integration tests for the repository.